Maham-Waseem-123/todoapp/README.md

 A beautifully designed, feature-rich todo list application built with Streamlit.
 Organize your tasks with priority levels, due dates, and descriptions - all with a stunning gradient UI.

-A beautifully designed, feature-rich todo list application built with Streamlit.
-Organize your tasks with priority levels, due dates, and descriptions - all with a stunning gradient UI.

 <img width="1114" height="553" alt="image" src="https://github.com/user-attachments/assets/950802c6-64bf-4616-a8a5-d3a87e9daf2d" />